Michigan Mega Millions ticket wins $1.05 billion jackpot - WTMJ

 Friday night’s drawing came just two days after a ticket sold in Maryland matched all six numbers drawn and won a $731.1 million Powerball jackpot.

 The jackpot figures refer to amounts if a winner opts for an annuity, paid in 30 annual installments.
-Most winners choose a cash prize, which for the Mega Millions game would be $776.6 million before taxes.
+Most winners choose a cash prize, which for the Mega Millions game would be $776.6 million before taxes and $557 million after taxes, Michigan Lottery spokesman Jake Harris said.

+“No way!”
+Ryan Gabrielli told The Detroit News after shopping Saturday at the lucky Kroger.
+“We meant to play the lottery but forgot to.”

+Harris said the ticket holder should sign the back and keep it in a safe place.

 Only two lottery prizes in the U.S. have been larger than Friday’s jackpot.
 Three tickets for a $1.586 billion Powerball jackpot were sold in January 2016, and one winning ticket sold for a $1.537 billion Mega Millions jackpot in October 2018.